 Mathematics (REQUIRED SUBJECT)

 Working with powers and polynomials.
 Your teen will solve problems involving powers and apply the order of operations, including exponents.
 They will solve problems involving operations on positive and negative fractions and decimals, and understand square roots of positive numbers.
-They will model and solve problems using linear equations and linear inequalities in one variable.
+They will model and solve problems using linear equationslinear equation: an equation that results in a straight line when it is graphed and linear inequalities in one variable.
 They will also be introduced to polynomials and solve problems involving circle geometry and scale diagrams.

 Science (REQUIRED SUBJECT)